gitpan/CljPerl/README.md

 CljPerl is a bridge between Lisp and Perl.
 We can program in Lisp and make use of the great resources from CPAN.

+## Key features

+ * Seamless connection with Perl.
+ * Native XML form which could be used to create web page template.

 ## Example

 	;; file t.clp